learn-co-curriculum/hs-cli-cultural-piece/README.md

 First type this into your terminal to install: `brew install sl`

-Then after install type this: `sl`
+After it installs, type this: `sl`

 ### Enter the matrix